anthonyjn08/the-recipe-hotspot/README.md

 I wanted the site to almost have a blog like feel with the UI displaying 2 rows of 3 recipes previews, which users are then able to click on to be taken to the full recipe detail view.
 I included meal type and meal tags in the recipe model to allow users to be able to search for these from a sidebar on the main page, although this feature is not currently live on the website and will be included in a future udpate to the site.
 The meal types will be starter, main etc and the meal tags will include things such as what meat/fruits are in the meal, or even if the meal is gluten free.

+## ** User Stories**

+* As a **Site User** I can...
+    * view a paginated list of recipes.
+    * click on a recipe so that I can view it in full.
+    * create an account so that I can interact with the site.
+    * view comments that have been made about recipes so that I can view the conversation.
+    * post comments on recipes so that I can be involved in the conversation.
+    * post my own recipes so that I can share my recipes with the site user base.
+    * view how many likes a recipe has so that I can see which recipes are most popular.

+* As a **Site Admin** I can...
+    * delete comments so that I can ensure they’re appropriate.
+    * delete user posted recipes so that I can ensure site posts are appropriate.

 ## **Website Design**

 ### **The Recipe Hotspot Logo**